masa-finance/docs/docs/developers/cli/README.md

-  soul-name                                                         Soul Name Commands soul-name info                                                    Shows info about all Soul Names soul-name list [options]                                          Lists your soul names soul-name create <soulname> <duration>                            Creates a new soul name soul-name burn <soulname>                                         Burns soul name that you own soul-name send <soulname> <receiver>                              Sends a soul name to that you own to a receiver
+  soul-name                                                         Soul Name Commands soul-name info                                                    Shows info about all Soul Names soul-name list [options]                                          Lists your soul names soul-name resolve <soulname>                                      Resolves a soul name to the address soul-name resolve-reverse <soulname>                              Resolves an address to soul names soul-name create <soulname> <duration>                            Creates a new soul name soul-name burn <soulname>                                         Burns soul name that you own soul-name send <soulname> <receiver>                              Sends a soul name to that you own to a receiver